From our Executive Secretary...

-Since 1972 the OSPAR Convention has worked to identify threats to the marine environment and has organised, across its maritime area, programmes and measures to ensure effective national action to combat them.
-In doing this, OSPAR has pioneered ways of monitoring and assessing the environmental status of the seas by setting internationally agreed goals and by agreeing commitments by participating Governments to deliver what is needed.
-This proven record of success makes the OSPAR Commission a vital mechanism to help Governments cooperate in the region and a key partner in further efforts to improve the protection of the North-East Atlantic.
+That is why, since 1972, the Contracting Parties to the OSPAR Convention have worked to identify threats to the marine environment and to put in place programmes and measures to ensure effective collective and national action to combat them.
+In doing so, OSPAR has pioneered ways of monitoring and assessing the environmental status of our seas and set internationally agreed goals and commitments for participating Governments to deliver.
+Our proven record of success makes the OSPAR Commission a vital mechanism in helping Governments to cooperate in the region and a key partner in further efforts to improve the protection and restoration of the North-East Atlantic.

 Why does our work matter?

 The North-East Atlantic makes a significant contribution to the economies of the countries that surround it.
 It is also home to a vast range of marine species and habitats that provide a source of wonder and enjoyment to people from around the world.
 For these benefits to continue it is essential that the biodiversity, resources and environmental quality of our ocean ecosystem are protected, restored where possible and sustainably managed.

 Our work matters because it brings together the 16 Contracting Parties to the OSPAR Convention to help them deliver their national and collective commitments, as set out in OSPAR’s North East Atlantic Environment Strategy.
 OSPAR also provides a context for coordinated implementation of other regional and international commitments, such as the European Union’s Marine Strategy Framework Directive and the United Nation’s Sustainable Development Goals.

 Our cross-cutting approach enables us to deliver new and innovative approaches to ocean governance, like our Collective Arrangement, and to monitoring and assessment.
 As we develop and improve our approaches, we can then share them with other countries, international organisations and Regional Sea Conventions around the globe.

 What are the strengths of the OSPAR Commission?